TurnNetwork/turn-sdk.java/doc/Java-SDK-en.md

   - String: NodeName The name of the node being pledged(the length is limited, indicating the name of the node)

-  - BigInteger: ProgramVersion The real version number of the PlatON process of the pledged node(the interface for obtaining the version number is provided by the governance)
+  - BigInteger: ProgramVersion The real version number of the Bubble process of the pledged node(the interface for obtaining the version number is provided by the governance)

   - BigInteger: Released von who initiated a free amount locked period pledged account